Reindex data

 |---|---|---|---|

-index | String | The name of the source index.
+index | String | Source index name.
 Multiple indexes can be specified as a list. | YES |

-max_docs | Integer | The maximum number of documents to reindex. | NO |
+max_docs | Integer | Maximum number of documents to reindex. | NO |

-query | Object | The search query for selecting documents during the reindexing operation. | NO |
+query | Object | Search query to select documents for reindexing operation. | NO |

-size | Integer | The number of documents to reindex. | NO |
+size | Integer | Number of documents to reindex. | NO |

-slice | String | Specifies manual or automatic parallelization (slicing) to speed up the reindexing process. | NO |
+slice | String | Sets manual or automatic parallelization (slicing) to speed up the reindexing process. | NO |

-| Parameter | Acceptable Values | Description | Required |
+| Parameter | Valid values | Description | Required |

 |---|---|---|---|

-index | String | The name of the target index. | YES |
+index | String | Target index name. | YES |

-version_type | Enum | Version control type for the indexing operation.
+version_type | Enum | Version control type for indexing operation.
 Valid values: internal, external, external_gt, external_gte. | NO |